 Cheap flights from Mumbai to Chiang Mai — book online with FlightGPT

-Quick answer: Mumbai to Chiang Mai non-stop flights take about ≈ 7–10h (1-stop, including layover), operated by Thai Airways, Thai Lion Air, Thai VietJet, AirAsia, IndiGo, Singapore Airlines (1-stop), with around No non-stop — daily 1-stop options, most often via Bangkok (also Kuala Lumpur or Singapore) direct departures a day.
+Quick answer: Mumbai to Chiang Mai flights take about ≈ 7–10h (1-stop, including layover), operated by Thai Airways, Thai Lion Air, Thai VietJet, AirAsia, IndiGo, Singapore Airlines (1-stop), No non-stop — daily 1-stop options, most often via Bangkok (also Kuala Lumpur or Singapore).
 Indian passport holders should check the visa requirement summarised below.
 Use the live search above to compare today's cheapest BOM–CNX fare across every airline, OTA and travel agent in one place.

 Looking for cheap flights from Mumbai to Chiang Mai?
 FlightGPT compares live BOM to CNX fares across every connected source — Indian carriers, Gulf hubs, OTAs and trusted travel agents — and shows the cheapest options side by side.
 Whether you want a Mumbai to Chiang Mai non-stop tomorrow, a last-minute weekend deal or the lowest price three months out, every active Mumbai-Chiang Mai fare is one search away.